timescale/docs/use-timescale/hyperfunctions/counter-aggs.md

     ```

 <Highlight type="note">
-In this procedure, we used `prometheus` to do the extrapolation.
+In this procedure, `Prometheus` is used to do the extrapolation.
 Timescale's
 current `extrapolation` function is built to mimic the Prometheus project's
 `increase` function, which measures the change of a counter extrapolated to the
 edges of the queried region.